Sharing to learn and learning to share; Fitting together Meta-Learning, Multi-Task Learning, and Transfer Learning: A meta review: Introduction

 \subsection{Structure}

-The structure of the article is as follows: Sec.~\ref{learning_paradigms} gives the definitions and fundamentals of the learning paradigms along with supporting the explanation with suitable examples and also a comparative study.
-A detailed literature study of the learning algorithms when used together is presented in the Sec.~\ref{ensemble}.
-While Sec.~\ref{discussion} explains the reason of fusing these algorithms and also introduces a global learning network.
-At last Sec.~\ref{questions} concludes the article with some open questions and directions for future research.
+The structure of the article is as follows: Sec.~\ref{learning_paradigms} gives the definitions and fundamentals of the learning paradigms along with examples and a comparative study.
+A detailed literature study of the learning algorithms when used together is presented in Sec.~\ref{ensemble}.
+Sec.~\ref{discussion} introduces a generic learning network, which is an ensemble of the three learning algorithms, and lists a few open research questions related to it.
+Some of the important limitations of the ensemble are also discussed in this section.
+Finally, Sec.~\ref{questions} concludes the article and gives directions for future research.